2013 Venezuelan presidential election: Demonstrations

 Venezuelan authorities greatly repressed demonstrations throughout the country, with President Maduro justifying the use of force by stating that he was facing a coup.
-At least 7 deaths, 61 injuries and hundreds of arrests were reported following the protests.
+At least seven deaths, 61 injuries and hundreds of arrests were reported following the protests.
 Attorney-General Luisa Ortega Diaz said that the violence included the burning of several medical clinics, offices of the national telephone company, grocery stores and other businesses.
 Following the crackdown by the Bolivarian National Guard, the government then congratulated guardsmen for its actions against demonstrators.

 National Assembly brawls

-Opposition legislators refused to recognize Nicolas Maduro as the elected president.
+Opposition legislators refused to recognize Nicolás Maduro as the elected president.
 On 15 April 2013, President of the National Assembly Diosdado Cabello announced that he would not allow opposition legislators to speak on the floor of the National Assembly until they recognize Nicolas Maduro as president.
 A fight broke out within the Assembly and two opposition lawmakers were injured, including William Davila, who had head injuries which resulted in sixteen stitches.
 Elvis Amoroso of the pro-Maduro PSUV applauded the injuries of opposition deputies stating "well done what they gave him".

 Another brawl occurred on 30 April 2013.
 In response, opposition legislators lifted a Golpe al Parlamento (Coup in the Parliament) banner because they were still prohibited from speaking.
 Violence later broke out, and opposition lawmakers were injured.
 Government cameras pointed at the ceiling during the brawl.
 Ten opposition deputies were injured including María Corina Machado, who sustained several fractures to the nose and Julio Borges, who suffered head injuries.
 PSUV deputy and Minister of Prisons Iris Varela stated about the opposition that "se merecían los coñazos" ("they deserved those (violent) strikes").

 The Human Rights Foundation, condemned the assault, with HRF president Thor Halvorssen Mendoza claiming that "the PSUV approved of the attacks against opposition deputies at the National Assembly".